equk/11ty-equk/src/posts/2023-06-26-Removing Luxon From Eleventy.md

 <article class="message is-info">
   <div class="message-body">
-    <i class="fa fa-info-circle"></i> luxon is over 4MB, you could probably do the same with built in javascript features.
+    <i class="fa-solid fa-info-circle"></i> luxon is over 4MB, you could probably do the same with built in javascript features.
   </div>
 </article>